dac-os/history/README.md

 ```
 ## Updates history information.

-When updating a history the user must send the history year, period, course, conclusionLimit and conclusionDate.
-If
+When updating a history the user must send the history year, period, course, modality, conclusionLimit and
-a existing code which is not the original history code is sent to this method, a 409 error will be raised.
-And if no
+conclusionDate.
+If a existing code which is not the original history code is sent to this method, a 409 error will be
-year, or period or course is sent, a 400 error will be raised.
-If no history with the requested code was found, a 404
+raised.
+And if no year, or period, or course or modality is sent, a 400 error will be raised.
+If no history with the
-error will be raised.
+requested code was found, a 404 error will be raised.

 	PUT /users/:user/histories/:history